This article has been updated from a previous version.

 It also costs rental companies money to outfit vehicles with winter tires, and because they replace the cars so frequently — often every six months or so — it doesn’t make fiscal sense.

 Read more: Best winter tires for driving in Canada

 The dangers of not having winter tires

-Winter tires are pretty crucial, though.
+Winter tires are crucial for driving in winter.
 They perform significantly better than all-seasons on icy and snowy roads because they’re made with a different rubber compound than all-seasons.

 “This compound remains flexible in colder temperatures (below seven degrees Celsius),” says Saar Haimovici, an automotive expert at Canadian Tire, “which allows the tires to grip better to the road during inclement weather.”